 The artifact collection walks visitors through the history of flight and includes artifacts from Charles Lindberg, the Wright Brothers, and other flight pioneers.
 San Diego Air & Space Museum is an affiliate of the Smithsonian Institution.

 Be sure to arrive with a charged phone.
-Cashless payments and reliance on museum apps for navigation will mean that you’ll be using it more than usual.
+Cashless payments and reliance on museum apps for navigation will mean you’ll use them more than usual.

 The Balboa Park museums can easily be seen on the same day.
-You’ll want to avoid paying admission each time with either a Go San Diego sightseeing pass or a Balboa Park Explorer Pass (recommended for residents) — two of my favorite San Diego discounts.
+You’ll want to avoid paying admission each time with either a Go City San Diego sightseeing pass (use promo code GOSDO5LJM for 5% off) or a Balboa Park Explorer Pass (recommended for residents) — two of my favorite San Diego discounts.

 Those who live in San Diego County can also take advantage of Residents Free Tuesdays, where residents receive free admission to a rotating set of museums upon presentation of a valid ID.
 The Timken Museum of Art is always free.

 The San Diego Zoo is also located in Balboa Park.
-You can visit both on the same day but it would be a long day.
+You can visit both on the same day, but it would be long.
 I suggest, if time permits, that you break visits into two days.
 Read my advice on how to buy San Diego Zoo discount tickets.

 Many of these museums are on my list of best children’s museums in San Diego (but there are others your kids may be interested in on that list).